22Neves/devsite-docs/guides/order/online-payments/card-payments.en.md

 ------------

-> NOTE
->
-> Note
->
-> If you need to add or modify some logic in the flow of Javascript methods, consult the documentation [Integration via Core Methods](/developers/en/docs/checkout-api/integration-configuration/card/integrate-via-core-methods)

 ## Create payment

 To continue the card payment integration process, it is necessary for the backend to receive the form information with the generated token and the complete data.